MISP/misp-airgap/README.md

   - jq 1.6
   - yq 4.35.2

+## Hardware Requirements

+To run all containers set up by the installation script, the following hardware specifications are recommended:

+- **CPU**:
+  - Minimum: 4 cores
+  - Recommended for optimal performance: 4 or more cores

+- **Memory (RAM)**:
+  - Minimum: 8 GB
+  - Recommended: 16 GB or more for better performance

+- **Storage**:
+  - Minimum: 50 GB
+  - Recommended: 100 GB or more, SSD preferred for better performance

 ## Installation
 First, [install LXD](https://ubuntu.com/lxd/install) on your air-gapped host system.
 Additionally, install the [additional software](#requirements) needed.